HasithaSuneth/2D-Game-JS-01/README.md

 ## Technical Information:
 - The game **"Winning Score"** and **"Time Limit"** can change on the ``"main.js"`` file lines 44 & 45.
-- The game compatible with mobile devices.
+- The game is compatible with mobile devices.

 ## Credit:
 - [Frankslaboratory Youtube Channel](https://www.youtube.com/c/Frankslaboratory)